google/prettytensor/docs/pretty_tensor_top_level.md

 * var_name: The unique name of this variable.
 If a variable with the same name exists, then it is returned.
 * shape: The shape of the variable.
-* init: The init function to use.
+* init: The init function to use or a Tensor to copy.
 * dt: The datatype, defaults to float.
 This will automatically extract the base dtype.
 * train: Whether or not the variable should be trained.